Home / Quick Links / Security

 Reporting suspicious transactions

-If you think a Visa card transaction was unauthorised, you can ask us to dispute it.
-We’ll investigate and contact the seller’s bank to ask it to reverse the transaction.
+If you suspect a Visa card transaction was unauthorised, you can ask us to dispute it.
+We’ll investigate and contact the seller’s bank to ask for the transaction to be reversed.

-Make sure you report any problems as soon as you can.
-If you contact us after any time limit set by Visa, or if the transaction was confirmed using verified by Visa, we may not be able to help.
+Be sure to report any issues as soon as possible.
+If you dispute a transaction after the time limit set by Visa, or if the transaction was confirmed through Verified by Visa, we may not be able to assist you.

-Within 21 days of receiving a complaint, you will either be advised in writing of the results of the investigation or we will notify you that more time is required.
+Within 21 days of receiving a complaint, we will either provide you with a written update on the investigation results or notify you that more time is required.
 The investigation will be completed within 45 days unless there are exceptional circumstances.

 Visa Zero Liability